Bằng Kiều: 2004–present

 He collaborates with Thúy Nga Productions.
 He often appears in Paris By Night including 80, 85, 86, 88, 91, 96, 98, 99, and 100, singing and acting.

 At the end of February 2008, after 4-year living in America, he and family visited Vietnam.
 He shared that he was "so happy" but did not perform or give interviews, saying, "[I[ don't know what to say right now".
 During this visit, he attended music shows in the audience.
 Touched by the enthusiasm of the audience, he stated, "hopefully I could perform for Vietnamese audience in Vietnam".

 Despite this, that same year, Thúy Nga paired him Minh Tuyết as a duet pair and partner.
 This immediately paid off when they released their first duet album, Bởi Vì Anh Yêu Em for Paris by Night 93, catching everyone's attention.
 At the time, Thúy Nga Productions did not have any idea that they would sing together at all.
 After that, they appeared and paired in many Paris by Night shows, concerts, and CD/albums together, and many fans praised them as the "perfect duo".

 In March 2010, he again visited Vietnam for the birthday party of singer Hong Nhung.
 Afterward, during a visit to Phnom Penh in December 2011, he and his family visited Vietnam.
 He held a fan meeting at Club Passion in Hanoi that was so crowded that the police canceled the event after 15 minutes.
 On 25 September 2012, he and singer Khánh Ly were authorized to perform in Vietnam by Bureau of Art Performance, which lasted until December same year.
 His first live show in Vietnam came the following month, involving him and his duet partner Minh Tuyết.

+In 2024, Bằng Kiều confirmed his participation in the reality television program "Anh trai vượt ngàn chông gai" (Call Me by Fire) alongside 32 other male artists.

 Personal life

 He had a 6-year relationship with singer My Linh.
 He later dated Tang Hue Van.
 He encouraged her music career.
 Later he met American-Vietnamese Trizzie Phuong Trinh in Duyen Dang Vietnam in April 2000.
 He claimed he abandoned smoking, admitting that it damaged his voice.
 However, according to Trizzie, he kept smoking.
 In September 2002, they married.
-The wedding was held in America and Hanoi before relocating to South California.
+The wedding was held in America and Hanoi before relocating to Southern California.
 Their first son was named Beckham Bang Phuong.
 By 2012, he had three sons.

 He shared that he would never have a duet with Trizzie due to the differences in style and vocal ability.
 In May 2013, it was rumored that they divorced.
 Until 2014, it was rumored that he was in a relationship with Miss Vietnam, Duong My Linh.